blossm-network/toolbox/README.md

 1. In the `development` project:
     * In **Security > Cryptographic Keys**, enable **Cloud KMS**.
     * Create a global Key Ring named **“blockchain”**.
-      * Create a Generated key named **“producer”** for Asymmetric signing using Elliptic Curve P-256 - SHA256 Digest.
+      * In it, create a Generated key named **“producer”** for Asymmetric signing using Elliptic Curve P-256 - SHA256 Digest.
       * Create another Generated key named **“private”** for Symmetric signing with a rotation period of your choosing.
 90 days is fine.

 2. Repeat step 1 with the `production`, `sandbox` and `staging` projects.